-If you wish to file a complaint about a gambling provider’s marketing
+If you wish to file a complaint about a gambling provider’s advertising

 The Danish Gambling Authority does not handle specific disputes.
 The Danish Gambling Authority’s role is to supervise that the gambling legislation is complied with and that gambling is provided in a fair, responsible and transparent way.

 If you do not wish to receive advertising from a gambling operator, you must unsubscribe on the gambling provider’s website or call them.